 Stellafane has been on the web since 1994 (see Web History) and provides information about club activities and information useful to Amateur Telescope Makers world wide.
 In 2006 we redesigned and updated the site (see About Our New Look).
 We have reorganized our pages into logical groups in the hope of making navigation around out site much easier.
 We also now have a Site Map so you can see all our pages at a glance, and quickly jump to any one of them.
 We also have a Site Update Log so you can see what is new or updated.
 In addition, a Google Search of just the Stellafane site is available in every page footer.

 Our pages are laid out for a width of 760 pixels, which should fit easily on an 800 pixel wide monitor.
-The Stellafane web site is tested to be compatible with the latest versions of Internet Explorer, Firefox, and Chrome.
+The Stellafane web site is tested to be compatible with the latest versions of Internet Explorer, Microsoft Edge, Firefox, and Chrome.
 It should work with most any current browser.
 We also test selected pages on iOS and Android portable devices and make sure they work acceptably there - we do not provide mobile specific versions.

 We do not need cookies, although our random image code will write a cookie to remember what you were looking at, should you view the large image and then come back to the same page within 1 minute.
 All of the cookies we write expire within 1 minute, nothing is kept on your machine for longer than that.
 If you have cookies turned off, you will just get a new set of random images upon return, so you are not losing much.

 Stellafane Webmaster Ken Slater was awarded first place in 2013 and second place in 2007 in the Astronomical League's Webmaster Awards.
 The award is given to "acknowledge the club Webmaster who does an outstanding job of website design and administration."
 Ken started creating the ATM pages in the late 1998 and became webmaster in January 2006.